jayem747/web_ext_assignment/README.md

 ## Requirements

 1. **Extension Functionality:**
-   - Add a "Save article" button to each news article on the [nos.nl](http://nos.nl/) main page.
+   - Add a "Save article" button to each news article on the [nos.nl](http://nos.nl/) website.
    - When clicked, save the news article details to a local JSON file.
    - Organize saved articles by date, creating a new entry for each day the user saves articles.